ZupIT/docs-charles/content/en/Reference/Metrics/Setting up your metrics.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-If you want to know more about Prometheus and Kubernetes service discovery,  check out [**their documentation**](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).
+If you want to know more about Prometheus and Kubernetes service discovery,  check out [**the documentation**](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config).
 {{% /alert %}}

 ### **Metadata**